AarKaiser/team_profile_generator/README.md

 ## Description:

-Summary: - Generates an HTML file to represent employee data collected via node. .
+Summary: - Generates an HTML file to represent employee data collected via node.
-Motivation: - To make managing my team more efficient..
+Motivation: - To make managing my team more efficient.
-Reason for Application: - To automate the process of classifying team-members..
+Reason for Application: - To automate the process of classifying team-members.
-Problem Solved: - The pen and paper method for managing team members..
+Problem Solved: - The pen and paper method for managing team members.
 Lessons: - Testing, classes and Object Oriented Programming.

 ## Table of Contents: